Playfulness over specs. A series that captures the freedom of skiing and snowboarding | THE NORTH FACE "LAYBACK"

 LAYBACK Mid Jacket:

-Thick ski socks made with a mix of wool and synthetic fibers.
+Thick ski socks made from a wool and synthetic blend.

 LAYBACK Trigger